MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/field2-appendonly-property-dao.md

 Gets or sets a **Boolean** that indicates whether the spcified field is set to append new values to the existing contents of the field as they are added.
 Read/write.

-## Version Information
+## Version information

-Version Added: Access 2007
+Version added: Access 2007

 ## Syntax